« View All Posts

 Note: If not, there are several doctor directories and Top Doctor lists available, depending on where you are located.
 Google searches for “primary care near me” or, if you’re considering alternative models, “concierge medicine near me” can also be a good starting point.

-5. Interview the physician.
+5. Interview potential physicians: Ensure the right match

 You’ve found a potential new primary care physician.
 They seem to be the right kind of doctor at the right type of practice for you.